Lednerb/bilberry-hugo-theme/README.md

 If you want to add [MathJAX](https://www.mathjax.org) markup support, set parameter `enable_mathjax` option to `true` in your site's config file.

+## Favicons
+Using favicons nowadays is not a trivial thing.
+There are many different sizes and file types for the various mobile and desktop browsers and for the shortcuts for Android and iOS devices.

+This theme makes it easy for you to include all needed files:

+1. Visit https://realfavicongenerator.net/ and generate your favicon according to your needs
+2. Copy & Paste the generated files into your `/static` folder
+3. Edit the `/layouts/partials/favicon.html` file and copy & paste the HTML code from the generated instruction

+**Important:**
+You have to follow the [Quick Start](#Quick-Start) guideline or manually copy the `/layouts/partials/favicon.html` file from the theme to your site's `/layouts` directory.
+Otherwise the file is missing.

 ## Custom 404 site
 If you want to customize your 404 site, copy the `themes/bilberry-hugo-theme/layouts/404.html` to your local `layouts/404.html` and edit the file.